Setup Kubernetes 1.14 Cluster on CentOS 7.6

 sudo firewall-cmd --permanent --add-port=6443/tcp && sudo firewall-cmd --permanent --add-port=10250/tcp && sudo firewall-cmd --reload

-NOTE: If you do not execute above commands, you would see below warning during Kubernetes initialization.
+NOTE: If you do not execute the above commands, you will see the below warning during Kubernetes initialization.

 error execution phase preflight: [preflight] Some fatal errors occurred: